 General.
 On the effective date of the domestication, we will be deemed for purposes of the DGCL to have been incorporated under the laws of the State of Delaware from our inception and we will be governed by the Delaware certificate of incorporation filed with the certificate of corporate domestication.
-Differences between British Columbian corporate law and Delaware corporate law and between our current articles of incorporation and bylaws and the proposed Delaware certificate of incorporation and bylaws will result in various changes in the rights of our shareholders.
-The following summary comparison highlights provisions of applicable British Columbian corporate law and our current British Columbia articles of incorporation and bylaws and Delaware corporate law and the proposed certificate of incorporation and bylaws of Nicholas Financial, Inc. The proposed certificate of incorporation and bylaws of Nicholas Financial, Inc. are attached to this Circular as Exhibit C and Exhibit D, respectively.
+Differences between British Columbian corporate law and Delaware corporate law and between our current articles of incorporation and the proposed Delaware certificate of incorporation and bylaws will result in various changes in the rights of our shareholders.
+The following summary comparison highlights provisions of applicable British Columbian corporate law and our current British Columbia articles of incorporation and Delaware corporate law and the proposed certificate of incorporation and bylaws of Nicholas Financial, Inc. The proposed certificate of incorporation and bylaws of Nicholas Financial, Inc. are attached to this Circular as Exhibit C and Exhibit D, respectively.
+The following summary is not a complete statement of the rights of shareholders or a complete description of the specific provisions referred to below.
+This summary is qualified in its entirety by reference to the BCBCA and the DGCL and our current articles of incorporation and the proposed Delaware certificate of incorporation and bylaws, which shareholders should read.